-Cincinnati Premises Liability Lawyer: Lead Paint Poisoning
+Cincinnati Premises Liability Lawyer and Toxic Exposure Attorney reviewing cases of Lead Paint Poisoning

 Lead is a toxic metal.
 Lead based paint is one of the leading causes of lead poisoning in the United States.
 According to the data from the U.S. Centers for Disease Control and Prevention (CDC), there are about 250,000 children under the age of 5, suffering from lead paint poisoning in the USA, including the city of Cincinnati, where many houses are still contaminated with poisonous lead paint.